kai-gibson/send_request/README.md

 Put `send_request` script somewhere in your path like `~/.local/bin`

 # Common usage:
-- create request directory with a request.json file, and optionally a vars.sh and data.json file
+create request directory with a request.json file, and optionally a vars.sh and data.json file
 ```
-cd example_request
-send_request
+send_request example_request
 ```

+You can either give `send_request` a directory name (a request) to run, or run it in a request directory

 # Setting Environment Variables
 `send_request` will use environment variables to substitute into any field in